Updated January 29, 2021

-The deadline for proposal submission is February 8, 2021, 12:00 noon.
+The deadline for proposal submission has been extended to March 1, 2021, 12:00 noon.
 Selected proposals can start as early as summer 2021.
 Principal investigators must be Princeton University faculty or research scholars.

 This call is being issued several months in advance of the deadline to allow time for team assembly and thoughtful proposal development.
 Prospective PIs who are interested in developing a proposal and would like assistance or guidance on assembling a team, developing a suitable research strategy, or have other specific technical inquiries should contact Charlie Sharpless, assistant director for research at the Andlinger Center (firstname.lastname@example.org).

 Goal of this solicitation

 The Andlinger Center would like to support the development of interdisciplinary projects that can lead to compelling research center grant proposals.
 Successful projects will have a strong focus on technology- and/or policy-based solutions to problems across the Center’s research areas of

 - electricity production, transmission + storage;

 - decision + behavioral science, policy + economics; and